datarobot-community/datarobot-agent-templates/docs/getting-started-prerequisites.md

 | **Pulumi**   | >= 3.163.0 | An Infrastructure as Code tool. | [Pulumi installation guide](https://www.pulumi.com/docs/iac/download-install/)          |
 | **Taskfile** | >= 3.43.3  | A task runner.                  | [Taskfile installation guide](https://taskfile.dev/docs/installation)                   |

-> **IMPORTANT:** You will also need a compatible C++ compiler and build tools installed on your system to compile some
+> **IMPORTANT:** You will also need a compatible C++ compiler and build tools installed on your system to compile some Python packages.
-> Python packages.
-See the installation instructions below for more details for your OS.
+> As these will vary based on your OS, see the installation instructions below for specific details.

 ## Installation instructions